GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 1. **Mandatory**: Change the value of `HTTP_USER` and `HTTP_PASSWORD` to your unique values.
 You will later use these values in the Sigfox backend Callback configurations.
 The Cloud Functions use Basic Authentication over HTTPS, to authenticate the Sigfox backend.

 1. Deploy the two integration Cloud Functions with the following commands.
 Set the value of `--region` to the Cloud Functions region where you wish to store and process your data.
+You can select 'y' if the tool asks you 'Allow unauthenticated invocations of new function?'.
+The functions use HTTP Basic authentication to authenticate Sigfox Backend when it calls the functions.

-        (venv) $ gcloud beta functions deploy --region asia-northeast1 --runtime python37 --env-vars-file .env.yaml --trigger-http callback_data
+        (venv) $ gcloud functions deploy --region asia-northeast1 --runtime python37 --env-vars-file .env.yaml --trigger-http callback_data

-        (venv) $ gcloud beta functions deploy --region asia-northeast1 --runtime python37 --env-vars-file .env.yaml --trigger-http callback_service
+        (venv) $ gcloud functions deploy --region asia-northeast1 --runtime python37 --env-vars-file .env.yaml --trigger-http callback_service

     The `callback_data` Cloud Function implements the Sigfox backend callbacks for receiving all data payloads, as well as responding to device configuration